SanderMertens/flecs/docs/FAQ.md

     });
 ```

-Action is more complex, but is faster to evaluate and allows for more control over how the loop is executed:
+Iter is more complex, but is faster to evaluate and allows for more control over how the loop is executed:

 ```cpp
 world.system<Position, Velocity>()